sebastianlarisch/spryker-docs/docs/scos/dev/guidelines/coding-guidelines/code-quality.md

 Empowers developers to work faster, more productively and more efficiently

-*The methodology: PHPmetrics scans and evaluates software code base in comparison to other high-quality PHP projects.
+*The methodology: PHPmetrics scans and evaluates software codebase in comparison to other high-quality PHP projects.
 The score is presented in easily comparable index points on a scale from 0 to 100.
 The tool is accessible at [www.phpmetrics.org](http://www.phpmetrics.org/).